Commitment to Sustainability

 At Earthwise Beauty we make every effort to find the absolute best quality ingredients that nature has to offer.
 In return for these healing gifts, we are doing our best to protect and preserve the Earth.

 Our passion for sustainability informs everything we do, from our ingredient selection and product development to our packaging and shipping materials.
+We strive to have a positive impact on the environment with each decision we make, including seeking out local, eco-friendly suppliers, minimizing waste, giving back to environmental advocacy organizations, and educating others through outreach and by example.
 While many companies these days are committed to producing eco-conscious products, those products are often packaged and shipped in ways that are wasteful and unsustainable.
 Though it can be surprisingly difficult to find environmentally-friendly options for paper products and shipping materials, we are dedicated to finding the most earth-friendly products available for all our packaging and shipping needs, and are constantly on the hunt for better and more sustainable options.

-Most of our products are packaged in glass, even our small 0.25 fl. oz. sample and travel sizes, and we never enclose any of our products in plastic bags for shipping.
-We only shrink-band products when absolutely necessary for customs or for retail partners requiring them for tamper-free evidence, and we are currently searching for a natural biodegradable option for the minimal number of shrink bands we do use.
+We only shrink-band products when absolutely necessary for retail partners that require shrink bands for tamper-free evidence, and we are currently actively searching for a natural biodegradable option for the minimal number of shrink bands we do use.

 Our teas are packaged in eco-friendly clear bags made from cellulose, which is a naturally abundant organic material, then in cardboard boxes for shipping.
 The cellulose used in the bags is derived from renewable wood pulp that is sustainably harvested from FSC-managed plantations.
 The bags are certified 100% compostable, meaning they can be composted both by individuals at home and in industrial composting facilities, and are marine degradable, which means that, unlike many other "biodegradable" products, these bags can break down not only in landfills, but also in marine environments.